kakuuuu/picture-reader/README.md

 - Get it at the Microsoft Edge Store [Edge Extension](https://microsoftedge.microsoft.com/addons/detail/picture-reader/ejbbhhcdffiocibipjepabjbpejplooh)

+- Get it at the Firefox  [Firefox addons](https://addons.mozilla.org/firefox/addon/picture-reader/)

 ## Project Introduction

-`Picture Reader` is a Chrome/Edge browser extension that extracts all images from the current webpage and displays them in a unified interface.
+`Picture Reader` is a Chrome/Edge/Firefox browser extension that extracts all images from the current webpage and displays them in a unified interface.
 This extension provides features such as slideshow playback, image size filtering, and batch downloading, making it easier for users to browse and manage images on webpages.[Official website](https://picture-reader-web.vercel.app/en/)

 Supports most websites: Unsplash, Pexels, PIXIV, 18COMIC...